msalemor/ai-tutors/genai-development/genai-intro.md

 ### 2.3 - Function calling

-Function Calling is a powerful capability in Azure OpenAI (and OpenAI's GPT models more broadly) that allows the model to invoke external functions based on user input.
-Instead of just generating text, the model can recognize when a task requires structured data or an external action, and then call a predefined function with the appropriate arguments.
-Function calling is a key concept in today's Agent based systems.
+Function Calling is a feature in Azure OpenAI (and OpenAI's GPT models) that enables the model to trigger external functions in response to user input.
+Rather than only generating text, the model can detect when a request requires structured data or an external operation, and then call a specified function with the necessary arguments.
+This capability is essential for building agent-based systems, where the model can interact with tools, APIs, or services to complete complex tasks.

 #### Code